Blissfucker

 Blissfucker is the fourth studio album by the American grindcore/crust punk band Trap Them.
 It was released on June 10, 2014.
 It is the first album to feature their new bassist, Galen Baudhuin (Infera Bruo), and drummer Brad Fickeisen (No Salvation, ex-The Red Chord).
-Like their 2011 release, Darker Handcraft, it will also be released on Prosthetic Records.
-At 5:30 of the track "Let Fall Each and Every Sedition Symptom," is a hidden track, a re-recording of Insomniawesome, from their first album, Sleepwell Deconstructor.
+Like their 2011 release, Darker Handcraft, it was released on Prosthetic Records.
+At 5:30 of the track "Let Fall Each and Every Sedition Symptom," is a hidden track, a re-recording of "Insomniawesome," from their first album, Sleepwell Deconstructor.